sdroege/gstreamer-rs/docs/gstreamer/docs.md

 This method is used internally and should normally not be called by plugins or applications.

+This function must be called with STATE_LOCK held.
 ## `ret`
 The previous state return value